StarTux/Custom/README.md

 }
 ```
 #### CustomEntity
 EntityManager provides 3 functions to load and store (and remove) entity data.
-They all except a JSON style mapping of Strings to objects.
+They all except a JSON style mapping of `String` to `Object`.
 The map will be split into its keys and stored as JSON serialization in the entity's Scoreboard Tags.
-Since scoreboard tags are limited to 1024 characters, it may be advisable to keep the map flat beyond the top level.
+Since scoreboard tags are limited to 1024 characters, it is advisable to keep the map flat beyond the top level.
 The result of attempting to store data which yield in a scoreboard tag which is too long is undefined.
 - `saveEntityData(entity, key, data)` stores the provided data map under a provided key in the scoreboard tags, one tag per key-value pairing in the map.
 - `loadEntityData(entity, key)` retrieves the data stored above in one map which is largely identical to the input.
-Keep in mind that JSON likes to change data types; e.g. Integer is turned into Long.
+Keep in mind that JSON likes to change data types; e.g. `Integer` will be turned into `Long`.
 - `removeEntityData(entity, key)` removed all scoreboard data for the given key.
 Useful when the entity is unwrapped.
 ```java
 public class MyAwesomeEntity implements CustomEntity {